Anthony-Mendola/Wellness-Shop/NOTES.md

 * There should be 5 stateless components
     * *AboutPage.js, AccountPage.js, ItemsList.js, ItemSpec.js, OrderConfirmation.js, Signup.js, UnitedStates.js*
 * There should be 3 routes
+    * */items, /items/:itemId, /confirmation, /account, /about, /login, /signup, /cart*
 * The Application must make use of react-router and proper RESTful routing
+    * *Paths are created via react-router that follow the REST convention of matching URL requests with their relevant component*
 * Use Redux middleware to respond to and modify state change
+    * *Redux provides a 3rd party extension point between dispatching an action and the moment it reaches the reducer.*
 * Make use of async actions to send data to and receive data from a server
 * Your Rails API should handle the data persistence.
 You should be using fetch() within your actions to GET and POST data from your API - do not use jQuery methods.
 * Your client-side application should handle the display of data with minimal data manipulation
-* Your application should have some minimal styling:
+* Your application should have some minimal styling
+    * Semantic UI

+### Hierarchy ###

+*ItemsPage

+*Cart